Bookstore3/Smart-Contract-TIL/Test Lab/Is the name of the contract when using interface is important.md

 Then I have deployed my own test token contract, TestToken.sol

 ### Test Result: Successful
 ##### Conclusion: The name of the interface contract does not matter, it only matters when making an instance.
-Only thing that matters when using other contract's function using the interface is the interface function name and structure.
+Only thing that matters when using other contract's function using the interface is the interface function's name and structure.